 Buses to Koh Samui

-For reaching Koh Samui, you need to take a bus from Bangkok to Chumphon or from Bangkok to Surat Thani.
-There are regular bus services from Bangkok’s Southern (Sai Tai Mai) Bus Terminal to both Chumphon or Surat Thani.
-Buying a combined bus and ferry ticket usually a good option.
+For reaching Koh Samui, you need to take a bus to Chumphon or Surat Thani.
+There are regular bus services from Bangkok Southern (Sai Tai Mai) Bus Terminal to both these cities.
+For bus schedule and tickets check:

 Trains to Koh Samui